Doheny Memorial Library

 The USC Libraries develop collections and services that support and encourage the academic endeavors of faculty, students and staff; build a community of critical consumers of information; and help develop engaged world citizens.
 With more than four million books and thousands of electronic journals and databases, the USC Libraries actively support the discovery, creation and preservation of knowledge.

-The USC Libraries provide significant collections in the areas of American literature, architecture, cinema and television studies, East Asian studies, international and public affairs, philosophy, Latin American studies, Southern California regional history and many other disciplines.
+The USC Libraries provide significant collections in the areas of American literature, architecture, cinematic arts, East Asian studies, international and public affairs, philosophy, Latin American studies, Southern California regional history and many other disciplines.

 Edward L. Doheny, Jr. Memorial Library